Editorial Integrity

 7. Refinance

-Lenders charge higher rates when refinancing or cash-out than when providing initial property financing.
-This adjustment is generally around 0.2%
+Lenders charge higher rates when refinancing or cashing out than when providing initial property financing.
+This adjustment is generally around 0.2%.

 This rate increase is mainly due to the higher risk associated with refinancing, particularly cash-out options.
-In such cases, lenders essentially extend additional credit based on the property’s equity, which can increase their risk exposure.
+In such cases, lenders extend additional credit based on the property’s equity, thereby increasing their risk exposure.

-These factors play a role in shaping your final DSCR loan interest rates.
-Rethink your borrowing strategy according to these factors to get lower interest rates.
+These factors help shape your final DSCR loan interest rates.
+Rethink your borrowing strategy based on these factors to secure lower interest rates.

 HomeAbroad is an investor-centric, technology-enabled platform offering competitive DSCR loans.
 We study your case to customize our loan terms and maximize investment returns.
 The complete process is online, and our mortgage officer will help you throughout your investment journey.